ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb.md

 This user's guide contains the following chapters:

+- \ref rev_hist lists the changes made in each version of the USB Component.
 - \ref USB_Device explains how to implement a **USB Device** with a microcontroller.
 - \ref USB_Host explains how to implement a **USB Host** with a microcontroller.
 - \ref USB_Concepts contains general information about the USB.